Towhid0845/All-About-React-JS/readme.md

 ## JSX (JavaScript XML) 🔥

-- It allow us to write JavaScript and HTML code together.
+- Declarative syntax to descrive what components look and how they work.
+- Extension of JavaScript that allows us to **embed JavaScript, CSS, and Reat components into HTML**.
+- Each JSX element is **converted** to a React.createElement function call.
-- It always return a single element.
+- Components must return a block of JSX.
+It always return a single element.
 You must need to wrap all the code within a single tag.
 - It is better to use <></> (syntactic sugar format of <React.Fragment>) as wrapper tag.
 - You need to close all non-closing tag.
 - You must use two-words attribute in camelCase. e.g. onClick={} (but normally onclick()) or use single word normally.